"Together we can do so much!"

 With members in over 45 countries worldwide, the Federation of Horses in Education and Therapy International AISBL is a non-profit organization established in 1974.
 Their mission is to facilitate the worldwide collaboration between organizations and individuals whose objectives are philanthropic, scientific and educational in the field of equine assisted activities and therapies.
 HETI has held 16 International Triennial Scientific and Educational Congresses and has an annual peer-reviewed journal ‘The Scientific and Educational Journal of Therapeutic Riding’ with an archive containing over 20 years of publications.

-Jo Anne Miller, the Executive Director, was proud to present Brook Hill Farm’s research on Equine Assisted Learning at the 2018 HETI World Conference in Dublin, Ireland.
+Jo Anne Miller, the Executive Director, was proud to present Brook Hill Farm’s research on Equine Assisted Learning at the 2018 HETI World Conference in Dublin, Ireland, and has served on the Equine Welfare committee.
+Her research paper has been published in the 2025 Heti Journal of Research in the area of equine assisted learning in academics.
+She also helps peer-review research submissions.

 The International Association of Human-Animal Interaction Organizations (IAHAIO) is the global association of organizations that provides international leadership in advancing the field of Human-Animal Interaction.
 This is accomplished through research, education, and collaboration among the membership, policy makers, practitioners, other human-animal interaction organizations and the general public.